grimsa/learning-poker-hands/COMMENTARY.md

 A `Card` is defined by its value and suit.

 As there are fixed sets of possible suits and values, let's model them as enumerations.

+## Step 2: Implementing hand ranking

+### Preparation: Adding tests

+Let's add some tests before implementing hand ranking.

+It is convenient to write tests using the same concise `Hand` representation as in the provided input file.
+It also lets us reuse the same parsing logic.

+#### A note on parsing hands

+We can consider adding `Hand(String)` and `Card(String)` constructors to perform the parsing there.
+However, parsing strings is not the main concern of those classes.
+On top of that, while representing a `Card` as `"2H"` seems pretty generic, representing a `Hand` as `"2H 3H 4H 5H 6H"` feels quite specific to the format of provided input file.

+As this is a point of potential variability, let's better extract this logic into a separate `HandParser` class.